CloudBytes-Academy/CloudBytes.dev/content/articles/0003-replace-python-venv-with-vscode-devcontainers.md

 ## How to use devcontainers

-First you will need to install the appropriate version of [Docker Desktop](https://www.docker.com/products/docker-desktop), If you're using a Windows system, installing WSL and enabling [Docker WSL2 backend](https://aka.ms/vscode-remote/containers/docker-wsl2) is highly recommended.
+First, the appropriate version of [Docker Desktop](https://www.docker.com/products/docker-desktop), If you're using a Windows system, you need to [install WSL2]({filename}0038-install-wsl2.md) and enable [Docker WSL2 backend](https://aka.ms/vscode-remote/containers/docker-wsl2) is recommended.

 Once you have these setup, open VSCode and from Getting started page, click on "Open Folder" to open the folder where your project is stored.